 In November 2021, the Foundation received a \$435,000 conditional grant to be spent on racial equity and diversity trainings for shelters.
-From this funding source, the Foundation made grants in the amount of \$335,000 to various shelters prior to year-end, conditioned upon them completing the training.
+From this funding source, the Foundation made grants in the amount of \$335,000 to various shelters prior to December 31, 2021, conditioned upon them completing the training.
+The related trainings were completed during the year ended December 31, 2022.